-Development should accord with open space and play requirements of the Development Plan (including BGN-52-56) and the Council's Open Space Strategy.
+Development should accord with open space and play requirements of the Development Plan (including BGN-52-56 in City Plan 2030) and the Council's Open Space Strategy.

 Open space and green networks should form connections to adjacent parks and strategic Green Blue Network, e.g. new large parks now implemented as part of the West Craigs/Maybury development (Figure 5: Green Blue Network).